 In cases where the Obligations are issued in registered form, the Insurance Trustee shall disburse principal to a Holder only upon presentation and surrender to the Insurance Trustee of the unpaid Obligation, uncanceled and free of any adverse claim, together with an instrument of assignment, in form satisfactory to Ambac and the Insurance Trustee duly executed by the Holder or such Holder's duly authorized representative, so as to permit ownership of such Obligation to be registered in the name of Ambac or its nominee.
-The Insurance Trustee shall disburse interest to a Holder of a registered Obligation only upon presentation to the Insurance Trustee of proof that the claimant is the person entitled to the payment of interest on the Obligation and delivery to the Holder or such Holder's duly authorized representative, transferring to Ambac and the Insurance Trustee, duly executed by the interest in respect of which the insurance disbursement was made.
+The Insurance Trustee shall disburse interest to a Holder of a registered Obligation only upon presentation to the Insurance Trustee of proof that the claimant is the person entitled to the payment of interest on the Obligation and delivery to the Insurance Trustee of an instrument of assignment, in form satisfactory to Ambac and the Insurance Trustee, duly executed by the Holder's duly authorized representative, transferring to Ambac and the Insurance Trustee, duly executed by the payment or such Holder's duly authorized representative, transferring to Ambac and the Insurance Trustee, duly executed by the payment on registered Obligation to receive the interest in respect of which the insurance disbursement was made.
 Ambac shall be subrogated to all of the Holders' rights to payment on registered Obligations to the extent of any insurance disbursements of made.